MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 - global styles are defined in `components/Page.tsx` using `styled-components`, there are few interesting things
 - files to include (e.g. fonts) are placed into `public/static`

+## 08

+- the top bar loader when navigating between screens is provided by `nprogress` package
+- we can import libs default styles by simply `import 'nprogress/nprogress.css';` or use custom css
+- configured in `pages/_app.tsx`